 Armor Acoustics is a compact audio system designed specifically for cosplay helmets — especially Mandalorian-style builds.
 It lets you amplify your surroundings using a mic and headphone setup, improving clarity while wearing a helmet.

 Armor Acoustics is powered by any USB-A USB battery packs or wired 5V USB sources, depending on your preference.
-It works best with a USB battery pack with an On/Off switch.
-The battery packs that have an auto on feature may shutoff due to the low amp draw of the Armor Acoustics.
+Any standard USB-A battery pack should work OK.

 Armor Acoustics amplifies all of your surrounding ambient sounds and voices and delivers them over a pair of headphones with a standard 3.5mm jack.
 Allowing you to hear better while in costume.